NBA Trade Rumors: Raptors Could Swap Marc Gasol For Andre Drummond, ‘Bleacher Report’ Suggests

 To acquire him from the Pistons, Bailey suggested that the Raptors could offer a trade package including Gasol and a future first-round pick to Detroit in exchange for Drummond.
 The proposed trade deal works on ESPN‘s NBA Trade Machine.
 If the trade becomes a reality, it would not only be beneficial for the Raptors but also for the Pistons.

-The potential deal would allow the Pistons to have salary cap flexibility while acquiring a future first-round pick that they could use to add a young and promising talent on their roster.
+The potential deal would allow the Pistons to have salary-cap flexibility while acquiring a future first-round pick that they could use to add a young and promising talent on their roster.
 However, Gasol and a future first-round selection may not be enough to convince the Pistons to make a deal.
-If the Raptors are serious about acquiring Drummond, they may needing to include another future draft pick or a young player in the trade package.
+If the Raptors are serious about acquiring Drummond, they may need to include another future draft pick or a young player in the trade package.